 If you set a product release a few months out, for example, you can then use your agile/sprint roadmap to prioritize the essential initiatives you need to be completed before that go-to-market date.
 This can help immensely with team focus and prevent teams or individuals from becoming distracted with lower-priority tasks.

 A Product Roadmap is a Hands-on Strategic Tool — not a Static Document — and Choosing the Right Roadmap Matters

 Contrary to the practices of many organizations, product roadmaps are not meant to be one-time, static documents to present a product’s plan and then set aside when the work begins.

 Product roadmaps should be a significant part of a product manager’s day-to-day work.
 If created and maintained correctly, a roadmap can help product teams step back anytime and examine their strategic objectives.
 At the same time, it can provide a clear framework to plan, track and manage the detailed assignments needed to meet those strategic objectives.

-This is why product roadmaps should not be built in presentation tools: Such one-off documents have to be continually, manually updated — or else they will become increasingly worthless with time.
+This is why product roadmaps should not be built-in presentation tools: Such one-off documents have to be continually, manually updated — or else they will become increasingly worthless with time.

 And because they can be such an integral part of a product manager’s daily workflow, it is worth spending the time to determine which product roadmap style is right for a given initiative.
-Check out our learn section to see more product roadmap templates and other useful product management tips.
+Check out our Resources section to see more product roadmap templates and other useful product management tips.